-What do you want them to ‘do’?
+What do you want them to do?
 We will help you determine your desired outcome when a user ‘converts’ on your website.
-This will help us choose the best type of CTA we implement and the most appropriate design.
+This will help us choose the best type of call to action (‘CTA’) we implement and the most appropriate design.

-A conversion-focused website has a call to action that is prominent.
+A conversion-focused website has a CTA that is prominent.
 When a potential client visits your legal firm website, it must be evident to them how to take the next step.
 They shouldn’t need to visit multiple pages to request more information.

-Of course, it’s essential to track these conversions by noting the calls, bookings or emails it generates.
-This, along with our reporting, will indicate if the SEO strategy is delivering a positive ROI
+Of course, it’s essential to track these conversions.
+This, along with our reporting, will indicate if the SEO strategy is delivering a positive ROI.

-We begin by making sure that the main pages of your website contain useful information for your potential clients.
+Start by making sure that the main pages of your website contain useful information for your potential clients.
 These pages include the home page, about page, service pages, and location pages, for example.
-We will work with you to make sure your legal service offerings are clear, and the content we generate for you is accurate.
+Here, at SEOlancer, we will work with you to make sure your legal service offerings are clear, and the content we generate for you is accurate.

-Here are some of the ways producing new content for your legal practice website will pay off.
+Here are some of the ways of producing new content for your legal practice will pay off –

 Generating ideas for content is not as hard as it sounds.
 Content marketing opportunities come your way every time you have a discussion with a potential client.
 And we are here to help you with this task.

-If your current SEO service provider is using low-quality writers or cheap links, it could be one of the reasons you are not getting results for your legal firm.
+If your current SEO agency is using low-quality writers or cheap links, it could be one of the reasons you are not getting results from SEO.
 It could even be harmful to your website.

-Is your SEO agency working with you to track and measure?
 We actively engage with all our clients to ensure the measurement is meaningful.
 You can assist us by tracking and measuring total enquiries, close rates and earnings on your side.
 At the end of the month, we can compare results, and ensure accuracy of reporting.
-This can be done via a CRM, for example.

 OK, You made it to the end of this article!
-If you enjoyed the above and you are interested in working with us and enjoyed the above, you can book a call with me to talk more about your legal firm and SEO goals.
+If you enjoyed the above and you are interested in working with me, you can book a call with me to talk more about your legal firm and SEO goals.
 But before that – just to ensure we are going to be good fit, I would like to add a few key points here.
 I would love to work with you if

 You have realistic expectations.
 You understand that SEO takes time and marketing can be challenging

-You are focused on revenue – I prefer not to work with legal practices that are totally fixated on keywords and rankings.
-Instead you are loking to increase your clients base, get more sales/ customers, enquires and to increase your bottom line.
+You are focused on revenue.
+You are looking to increase your clients base, get more sales/ customers, enquires and to increase your bottom line.